 Research conducted on various food items shows levels of bacterial growth over six months.
 The researchers tested UHT milk, pasta, mayonnaise, and jam.
 They found no increase in the amount of microorganisms in the foods.
 Also, the physio-chemical analysis of the food products 1 to 6 months after the expiry dates was almost constant.
 The changes were not significant.

-In addition, the PH value of the products after six months did not change.
+In addition, the products' pH values did not change after six months.
 The tests showed that the color of the pasta and milk changed after three months.
 There was a notable change in the consistency of mayonnaise three months after its best-before date.
 Also, cooking the pasta six months after its expiry date resulted in a softer texture.

 Overall, these tested food items were free from harmful bacteria and microbiological contamination 3 to 6 months after their due date.
-This was because they stored them under the manufacturer's instructions.
-This shows that consuming them 3 to 6 months after their best-before date usually has no health risk.
+This was because they were stored according to the manufacturer's instructions.
+Consuming them 3 to 6 months after their best-before date usually poses no health risk.
 The only problem encountered is the change in quality.

 Most of us regard food past its product date label as bad because of the reduced quality and flavor.
 The change in texture, appearance, smell, and the noises made while chewing all influence the thought that the food is bad for consumption.
 However, that isn’t always the case.
 Some products with a best-before date are still consumable a month after the date.

-This research doesn’t apply to all foods, and we should always use caution with foods like meat, untreated and fresh dairy, fish and shellfish, and so on that can harbor bacteria.
-For these food types, don't consume them if they are old, smell bad, or have deteriorated.
+This research doesn’t apply to all foods, and we should always exercise caution when eating foods that can harbor bacteria, such as meat, untreated and fresh dairy, fish and shellfish.
+Don't consume these food types if they are old, smell bad, or have deteriorated.

 We have established that some foods are consumable after their expiry date.
 How do we reduce food wastage because consumers misunderstand food label dates?